shorepine/amychip/README.md

 cd ..
 ```

-Compile and flash your board, setting the `IDF_TARGET` to whatever you're using
+Compile and flash your AMY board, setting the `IDF_TARGET` to whatever you're using
 ```bash
 cd amychip
 idf.py set-target esp32s3